pomerium/pomerium/docs/docs/topics/data-storage.md

 - Group membership was fixed from session creation
 - Slow initial authentication flow to fetch user data

-To address these limitations, the Pomerium `cache` service runs a number of internal services responsible for maintaining data and state.
+To address these limitations, the Pomerium `databroker` service runs a number of internal services responsible for maintaining data and state.

 #### Design

-Internal to the `cache` service, the `databroker` is responsible for providing a stateful storage layer.
+The `databroker` is responsible for providing a stateful storage layer.
 Services which require high performance maintain a streaming local cache of the contents of the `databroker`, while others may call `databroker` in real time.
 Only the `databroker` is expected to maintain authoritative state.

 ## Persistence